acerjak/README-Generator/README.md

     ## Usage
     ---------------------------------------
-    Press Start to begin quiz and at the end, log your score on the score board.
+    Press Start to begin quiz and at the end, log your score on the score board, which is based on time remaining.

     ## Credits
     ---------------------------------------
-    Web Dev Simplified, Google-fu, and I contributed to this project.
-The user can submit additional questions to be added to the quiz, only web development for now please!
+    Google-fu, Web Dev Simplified, and I

     ## License
     ---------------------------------------